JacJenk54/LIS-690/Nano_Notes.md

-# Nona Text Editor
+# Nano Text Editor
 ## LIS 690 Week 5

 ### Nano Overview
 - Nano is a plain text editor that displays just text unlike graphical text editors
 - With nano just using plain text it allows for more direct configurations
-- Think of the idea of it as being a typewriter
+- Think of the idea of it being an internet typewriter

 ### Nano Notes
 - Open nano by typing 'nano'